Characteristics and Application of Electric Machines

 - Speed, frequency and number of poles relationships, synchronous speed

 - Synchronous motor, principle of operation, and characteristics

 - Induction machines, principle of operation and categories

-- Squirrel-cage machine (the most common industrial motor), characteristic curve, NEMA classification
+- Squirrel-cage machine, characteristic curve, NEMA classification

 - Wound Rotor Induction Machine (WRIM), advantages and drawbacks, speed control of AC machines

 - Single-phase AC machines and their categories, special single-phase machines, universal motor

 Engineers and Managers working in Design of Equipment or Applications Using Motors & Generators • Technicians and Maintenance Personnel • Operators in Manufacturing & Processing Industries, Insurance Company Personnel Dealing with Various Industries • Technical Personnel in Power Generation Plants.